hectorgbr/hectorgbr.github.io/index.md

 layout: default
 title: My ePortfolio - Hector Banos
 ## Southern New Hampshire University
-### SNHU CS499 - Computer Science Capstone
+## SNHU CS499 - Computer Science Capstone
 ---

 # Introduction

 Hello, my name is Hector Banos Ramos; after obtaining my associate's degree in computer information systems, I enrolled at Southern New Hampshire University (SNHU) and started the computer science program in August 2023.
 This ePortfolio serves as a demonstration of my knowledge and skills in relevant areas of the computer science field such as Software Design and Engineering, Algorithms and Data Structures, and Databases, and I also meet other outcomes of my computer science capstone course.
 Additionally, when creating this website with GitHub pages, I considered that the design, development, and delivery of my oral, written, and visual communication products had professional quality and that they were coherent, technically sound, and that they were appropriately adapted to a specific audience and context.

-Original CS-210 project repository: [CS-210-Programming-Languages](https://github.com/hectorgbr/CS-210-Programming-Languages)

-Code Review of the planned enhancements: [Code Review Video](https://youtu.be/s5OdsxbZuW4)

 # Professional Self-Assessment